galaxyproject/training-material/topics/single-cell/tutorials/bulk-music-3-preparebulk/tutorial.md

 # Construct Expression Set Objects

 We have three more tasks to do: first, we need to create the expression set object with all the phenotypes combined.
-Then, we also want to create two separate objects - one for healthy and one for diseased as references.
+Then, we will create the two objects we actually need - one for healthy and one for diseased.

 > <hands-on-title> Creating the combined object </hands-on-title>
 >